vizorvr/patches/documentation/browser/plugins/runtime_event_write_continuous.md

 #Emit Continuous Runtime Events

 ##Description
-Emit one event on every frame for as long as the emit-input remaing true.
+Emit one event on every frame for as long as the emit-input remaing **true**.

 ##Inputs
 ###emit